extremenetworks/Virtual_EXOS/gns3_projects/OSPF_areas/README.md

 # OSPF Area example GNS3 project

-This GNS3 project was made to show a configuration example of how different OSPF area type are configured.
+This GNS3 project was made to show a configuration example of how different OSPF area types are configured.
 In the picture below you can see that each area shows a example of a different way to use a OSPF area.

 Note: This project was built with the EXOS-VM_v21.1.1.4-disk1.qcow2 image.
 Make sure you the image is loaded into GNS3.